pyamsoft/tetherfi/README.md

 or get the APK from the [Releases Section](https://github.com/pyamsoft/tetherfi/releases/latest).

+## Known Not Working

+- Anything using UDP (things like games and possibly some streaming services)
+- Facebook Messenger

 ## TetherFi may be for you if:

 **You want to share your Android's WiFi or Mobile Data**